Code-Institute-Submissions/SnapCards/README.md

 # Interactive Front End Development Project - Snap Card Game
 ## Project Description
 This project consists of designing, coding and implementing an interactive game, named Snap Cards.
 Snap Cards is a memory game where by the user is presented with a number of cards, 16 , which are faced down at the game start.
 The aim of the game is to match pairs of these cards, within a time limit.
-At the  start of each game the cards are shuffled randomly, so that each new play thorugh is a new challenge.
+At the start of each game the cards are shuffled randomly, so that each new play through is a new challenge.

 How to play: The player selects a card, which animates through flipping around to reveal what it is, the user then selects another card, which performs the same flipping action.
 If the cards match they stay facing up to the user and are added to a counter that indicates how many attempts the user has made.
 If they do not match, then they both flip back over, and the user carries on until they match a pair.